rnambaale/survey-builder/README.md

 ### Todo

-1. Adding Choices questions
-2. Users should be able to attempt any survey of their choice
-3. Administrator should see the results of the attempted surveys
+1. Administrator should be able to download the results in excel